Frontend & backend logs, unified and linked to sessions

 What happens if I hit my monthly cap?+

 Free accounts: log ingestion is paused until the next billing period (or until you upgrade).
+When the cap is reached, /v1/logs returns HTTP 402 Payment Required with { limitReached: true } so your client can back off.
 Paid accounts: ingestion continues and overage GB are tracked atomically; an hourly cron pushes them to Stripe metered usage so your invoice reflects exactly what you sent.
 The recorder also stops emitting frontend logs to avoid wasting your customers' bandwidth on requests that would just be billed.

 Can I tail logs in real time?+